hashkat/hashkat/docs/visualization.md

 By left clicking the light bulb button, you can change the background from white to black or vice-versa, and by right clicking it you can change the background color to whatever colour you'd like.
 By moving the edge weight scale, you can also adjust how emboldened the connection lines are in your visualization.

-This just scratches the surface of all that you can do using 'Gephi'.
+This just scratches the surface of all that you can do using Gephi.
 Try experimenting with some of its other features and see what configuration of your network visualization you like the best.

 ## Networkx

 You can also visualize the networks you've created using [Networkx](https://networkx.github.io/).
 Networkx is a Python language software package that can be used to create, modify, and analyze networks.
-To use Networkx, you must have Python installed in your computer.
-You can install Python by typing into the command line:

-* For Mac OS X:

-    `brew install python`

-* For Linux:

-    `sudo apt-get install python`

 To install Networkx on to your computer, enter into the command line:

 `pip install networkx`

-You now have Networkx installed in your computer!
+You now have Networkx installed on your computer!
 To create a graph of your network after running a simulation, enter Python by typing in the command:

 `python`